 - Ascertain that your Sage 50 and QuickBooks Desktop data has stored on a local hard disk.
 If it isn’t, copy it to your local hard drive before proceeding.
 In case that you host a file via a network or on a server, the conversion tool will fail.

-- If your data file is on a server, you must convert it on the server computer.
+- If your data file is on a server, you must convert it to the server computer.

 - Before you begin, make a backup of your Sage 50 data.